jryans/jryans.github.com/content/post/wifi-debug-fxos.md

 ---
-layout: post
-title: "WiFi Debugging for Firefox for Android"
+title: "WiFi Debugging for Firefox OS"
-date: 2015-08-05 15:33
+date: 2015-03-25 08:51
-comments: true
-categories: [Open Source, Mozilla, Developer Tools, Firefox for Android]
+categories: [Open Source, Mozilla, Developer Tools, Firefox OS]
 ---

-I am excited to announce that we're now [shipping][impl] WiFi debugging for Firefox for Android!
-It's available in [Firefox for Android 42][fennec-nightly] with [Firefox Nightly][desktop-nightly] on desktop.
+I am excited to announce that we're now shipping WiFi debugging for Firefox OS!

-The rest of this post will sound quite similar to the [previous announcement for Firefox OS][fxos-post] support.
+It's available in [Firefox OS 3.0 / master][fxos-build] with [Firefox Nightly][desktop-nightly] on desktop.

-WiFi debugging allows [WebIDE][webide] to connect to Firefox for Android via your local WiFi network instead of a USB cable.
+WiFi debugging allows [WebIDE][webide] to connect to your Firefox OS device via your local WiFi network instead of a USB cable.

 The connection experience is generally more straightforward (especially after connecting to a device the first time) than with USB and also more convenient to